 If you prefer keeping your files and folder encrypted, you might have run into the EFS or Encryption File System algorithm.
-This is an inbuilt feature of Windows 10 and helps the user in securing their precious data.
-There is an alternate way of securing the user’s data on Windows 10, but the main advantage of EFS over BitLocker is the fact that it can help users encrypt a particular folder rather than encrypting the whole hard drive partition.
+This inbuilt feature of Windows 11 and Windows 10 helps users secure their precious data.
+There is an alternate way of securing the user’s data on Windows 11/10.
+Still, the main advantage of EFS over BitLocker is that it can help users encrypt a particular folder rather than encrypting the whole hard drive partition.

-If you have a folder encrypted with Encrypting File System (EFS) and you move a file inside that folder, it automatically gets encrypted.
-Some people like this feature being handy but there are some people who would not like it.
-We will check out how to configure the settings for both the choices.
+If you have a folder encrypted with Encrypting File System (EFS) and move a file inside that folder, it automatically gets encrypted.
+Some people like this feature being handy, but others would not.
+We will check out how to configure the settings for both choices.

 Do not automatically encrypt files moved to encrypted folders